NCAS-CMS/cf-python/docs/source/tutorial.rst

 as cell sizes), or may be provided explicitly in the form of other field constructs containing data of weights values.
-In either case, the weights actually used are those derived by the `~Field.weights` method of the field construct with the same *weights* keyword value.
+In either case, the weights actually used are those derived by the `~Field.weights` method of the field construct called with the same *weights* keyword value.
 Collapsed axes that are not identified by the *weights* keyword are unweighted during the collapse operation.